GabrielPerezCSDev/ConnectHub/README.md

 MAIN_SOCKET_PORT = 8080      // Router port
 USER_SOCKET_PORT_START = 8081 // Starting port for user sockets
 ```
+All configuration values undergo validation at server startup to ensure:
+- Valid port ranges and relationships
+- Appropriate buffer sizes
+- Safe timeout values
+- Secure rate limiting parameters

+The server will refuse to start if any configuration violates security or operational constraints.
+A configuration summary is displayed at startup showing all active settings.

 ### Security Implementation
 - Authentication rate limiting with exponential backoff
 - IP-based and username-based attempt tracking